superg3m/ckg/readme.md

 - (CONSTRAINT) ckg can't allocate in string functions or any other functions on its own because if it did the ckit memory tracker would not work

 #### NOTES
-I consider CKG almost done I would like to revist the FileIO section but other than that this is a solid granular library I have some tests but, i'm not confident in the validitiy of the string section.
+- I consider CKG almost
+- Thread Safe

 # How to build using [c-build](https://github.com/superg3m/c-build)
 1. ./bootstrap.ps1